SumanIslam/pig-game/README.md

 <img src="/readmeimage/1.png"/>

-<p>The player who will pass the 100 score first will won the match.</p>
+>The player who will pass the 100 score first will won the match.

 There are two buttons, one is **_ROLL DICE_** and another is **_HOLD_**.
 If you click on **_ROLL DICE_** a dice number will appear(between 1 to 6) then you have two options, either you can  click on **_ROLL DICE_** again or click on **_HOLD_** button.
 If you click on **_ROLL DICE_** your dice number will add to your previous number.
 Suppose you click on **_ROLL DICE_** and you got **6** and again click on **_ROLL DICE_** and got **4**.
 So, the total score will be **10**.
 Now if you hold the score **10** will be added to your current score and Player 2 will be active.